Devin-Hite/home-field-predictor/part_05/readme.md

 ## Deliverable

-You will present your project and findings in a *15 minute presentation on Wednesday August 4!* You should expect the members of your audience to be non-technical in nature.
+You will present your project and findings in a *15 minute presentation on Wednesday March 2!* You should expect the members of your audience to be non-technical in nature.
 Your presentation should provide a summary of your problem, your approach to modeling that problem, and your ultimate findings.

 ## Things to Keep in Mind